faizilham/msc-thesis/main/ch5_general_function.typ

 The transfer functions are similar to the reachable definitions analysis.
 The main difference is the function lattice is a flat lattice, meaning if there are more than one reachable definitions then the reference would be mapped to $top$.
 Other notable difference is for function calls, in which we also set it to $top$ since we currently do not handle function-returning functions.

 We can then define a function to resolve the function signature from a reference as @eq:ResolveSign.
 If the reference can be resolved to a single top-level or lambda function declaration, it simply return the signature of the function.
-Otherwise it returns the function type without utilization effects.
+Otherwise, it returns the function type with unknown utilization effects since we cannot guarantee what are the effects.
 The signature of a top-level function definition is given by annotations, while a lambda function one is typically inferred.
 We will discuss how to infer the effect signature of lambda functions later.

 $
   &"ResolveSign"(p, e) &&= cases(
     "signature"(f) & f in "Func",
-    tau_f andef emptyset & "otherwise",
+    tau_f andef {i |-> EfX | i "param of" tau_f} & "otherwise",
   )\
   &&& "where" f = evalexit(p)(e), "type"(lbl(e)) = tau_f\
 $ <eq:ResolveSign>